Team-Jackdaw/Essential-PlayerInfo/README.md

 - Set initial server
-  - Description: Only work if the default mode is `true`.
+  - Description: Only work if the default mode is `preset`.
 Set the initial connecting server.
   - Usage: `/remember server <servername>`
   - Default: `null` (If null, players will connect to the default server of the proxy)